 - There are no courses or resources available yet to help with the learning curve.

 I really wish I had more time to play around with Infinity.
 I’ve been testing out what it can do with my already created Trello boards and I am impressed.
 However, every time I try to create my own board, I struggle to make any sense out of it.
 Adding labels, checklists, deadlines, and other attributes are not easily mastered.
-Of course, this could change as it gets closer to the release date (which I believe is some time at the end of March).
-But, unfortunately, since it will only be offered as a paid version, the time it takes to master it may be costly.
+Of course, this could change as more people use it and start creating tutorials.
+But, unfortunately, since it is only offered as a paid version, the time it takes to master it may be costly.

 What do you use to keep organized?
 Feel free to comment below or to send me an email at firstname.lastname@example.org.
 I would love to hear your solutions.